mervinderuiter/home-assistant-android/README.md

 * Create a thermostat view
 To create a thermostat view, add a thermostat (for example: climate.thermostat) to the configuration group (group.surface).

+# Style your view
+Views can be styled using the Home-Assistant costomization section.
+The icon is automatically detected so this does not have to be configured.
+Change a button name by setting 'friendly_name' for your entity.
+Color the button by adding 'surface_button_color: '#38B9FF'' to the entity.

 # Screenshots